sysbiolux/IDARE-QuickStart/README.md

 ### 1.1 Loading the E.coli core model
 After installing the IDARE app (either from the Cytoscape app store or from [here](https://github.com/sysbiolux/IDARE/releases/download/2.0/IDARE-2.0.jar)), load the *E.coli* core network by selecting:

-File --> Import --> Network --> Network from File and select the *E.coli* core file you downloaded.
+File --> Import --> Network from File and select the *E.coli* core file you downloaded.

 ### 1.2 Generating an initial Layout
 From the Layout menu, select a layout you want to apply (for this tutorial we assume, that the **y-Files organic layout** was choosen, or no additional layout if you have cy3sbml installed).